SEAT's fastest production car to date, the Leon Cupra 300, is a force to be reckoned with. Jonathan Crouch reports.

 Market and Model

-Prices for the Leon Cupra 300 start at well under £30,000.
-As for the value proposition, well we'd say that that the nearer the £30,000 mark this Leon gets, the tougher its assignment gets in terms of available rivals.
+Thanks to recent price cuts of around £1,900, prices for the Leon Cupra 300 start at just under £30,000.
+That's just as well because the nearer the £35,000 mark this Leon gets, the tougher its assignment gets in terms of available rivals.
 The 340PS BMW M140i and the 310PS all-wheel drive Audi S3 pose questions the Cupra 300 just can't evade.

-You won't want for standard equipment in the Cupra 300 though and that certainly needs to be factored into the equation if you're tempted to stretch the budget to the S3 or the M140i.
+There's a choice of three bodystyles, the SC coupe, the five-door hatch and the ST estate.
+All offer DSG auto gearbox options and if you go for the Cupra 300 ST estate with the DSG 'box, you'll get the brand's '4Drive' 4WD system thrown in too.
+Which variant you choose, you won't want for standard equipment.
 In the UK, this car gets full-LED headlights, a DAB digital radio, rain-sensing wipers and automatic headlights.
 That's on top of 19-inch alloy wheels, gloss black mirror caps, black exterior mouldings and frames, a black rear roof spoiler, red brake callipers with Cupra logos and black interior trim inserts.
 Satellite navigation is also fitted as standard.

 Among its other features are driver assistance systems such as Traffic Jam Assist, Lane Assist, Adaptive Cruise Control and Pedestrian Protection, plus there's an Electric Parking Brake and KESSY (Keyless Entry and Start).
 The integrated Media System Plus infotainment system with its eight-inch screen is the highlight of this revised model.
 Plus for the very first time, the Leon Cupra has a Connectivity Hub that comprises a smartphone wireless charger and a GSM antenna amplifier for areas with low signal coverage.